 Further information on support available in Lincolnshire can be found in the SEND Local Offer on the Lincolnshire Family Services Directory.

-http://search3.openobiects.com/kb5/lincs/fsd/home.page
+http://search3.openobjects.com/kb5/lincs/fsd/results.page?familychannel=2 1

 8. What support will there be for my child's emotional and social well-being?